 The Robert M. Beren Department of Jewish Studies

 The Robert M. Beren Department of Jewish Studies includes programs in Bible, Hebrew, Jewish History, and Jewish Philosophy and Thought.
 A student majoring in Jewish Studies may choose a concentration in any of these programs.
-Hebrew is also available as a separate major.
-Please click here for a list of courses offered during the Spring 2016 semester.
+Please click here for a list of courses offered during the Fall 2017 semester.

 The Robert M. Beren Department of Jewish Studies serves two main sets of stakeholders: the general Yeshiva College student population and majors in the department.
 Its mission to all Yeshiva College students is to educate them regarding Jewish civilization from biblical times through the present, to develop their knowledge of and appreciation for the Hebrew language as a vehicle for Jewish culture throughout the ages, and to develop their appreciation for the contexts in which Judaism arose and developed.
 For majors, its mission is to develop their facility with primary and secondary sources and their independent research skills, and thus prepare them to pursue graduate-level degrees in Jewish Studies.